-Up to three nighttime (i.e., 30 min after sunset to 30 min before sunrise) surface trawls, typically spaced 10-nmi apart, were conducted in areas where putative echoes from CPS schools were observed earlier that day (Fig. 7).
-Each evening, trawl locations were selected by an acoustician who monitored CPS echoes and a member of the trawl group who measured the densities of CPS eggs in the CUFES samples.
+Up to three nighttime (i.e., 30 min after sunset to 30 min before sunrise) surface trawls, typically spaced 10-nmi apart, were conducted in areas where echoes from putative CPS schools were observed earlier that day (Fig. 6).
+Each evening, trawl locations were selected by an acoustician who monitored CPS echoes and a member of the trawl group who measured the densities of CPS eggs in the CUFES.
 The locations were provided to the watch Officers who charted the proposed trawl sites.

 Trawl locations were selected using the following criteria, in descending priority: CPS schools in echograms that day; CPS eggs in CUFES that day; and the trawl locations and catches during the previous night.
-If no CPS echoes or CPS eggs were observed along a transect that day, the trawls were alternatively placed nearshore one night and offshore the next night, with consideration given to the seabed depth and the modeled distribution of CPS potential habitat.
+If no CPS echoes or CPS eggs were observed along a transect that day, the trawls were alternatively placed nearshore one night and offshore the next night, with consideration given to the seabed depth and the modeled distribution of CPS habitat.
 Each morning, after the last trawl or 30 min prior to sunrise, Lasker resumed sampling at the location where the acoustic sampling stopped the previous day.

-Figure 7: Example of trawl paths (bold, black lines) relative to 38-kHz integrated backscattering coefficients $(s_A, m^2 nmi^{-2}; averaged over 2000-m distance intervals and from 5 to 70-m deep)$ from putative epipelagic CPS schools (colored points).
+Figure 6: Example of trawl paths (bold, black lines) relative to 38-kHz integrated backscattering coefficients $(s_A, m^2 \text{ nmi}^{-2}; \text{ averaged over 2000-m distance intervals and from 5 to 70 m deep) from putative CPS schools (colored points).$